 Are there specific groups the Council hopes to reach?

-There is a special focus in the 2017-2021 period on projects targeting Arizona children with disabilities in foster care, American Indians and the aging—all groups identified in our research as particularly overlooked.
+There is a special focus in the 2017-2021 period on projects targeting Arizona demographic groups and rural communities identified in our research as particularly overlooked.